AndreiDuma/shellmark/README.md

 shellmark
 =========

-_a dead simple bookmarking utility for shell_
+_a dead simple bookmarking utility for the shell_

 __shellmark__ is a very simple pair of scripts to help you browse your most used directories without the hassle of writing aliases in your